Skip to main content

 4. Product or material information

-3. MHT staff review your proposal for consistency with the Secretary of the Interior’s Standards for the Treatment of Historic Properties.
+3. MHT's Easement Committee will review your proposal for compliance with your easement agreement and consistency with the Secretary of the Interior’s Standards for the Treatment of Historic Properties to make a recommendation to MHT's director.
 Staff may ask for more details or schedule a site visit.

-4. Receive written approval.
-MHT will issue a written approval letter outlining what is authorized and any conditions.
+4. You will receive a written response, which will outline what is approved and any conditions.
 Keep this for your records.
 Do not begin work until you receive written approval.
+If the application is not approved, the response will include the reasons why and how the work can be brought into compliance (if applicable).

 Typical review timelines